Meet our bloggers!

 Albert Bell writes adult and middle-grade mysteries.
 His Roman series features Pliny the Younger, an historical person.
 Barbara D’Amato called the first book, All Roads Lead to Murder, “wonderful.”
 Library Journal named the second book, The Blood of Caesar, one of the 5 Best Mysteries of 2008, “a masterpiece of the historical mystery genre.”
 Steven Saylor called the third installment, The Corpus Conundrum (2011), “inspired.”
 Bell also writes middle-grade mysteries and a contemporary mystery, Death Goes Dutch, set in Grand Rapids.
 In addition, he is the author of two non-fiction books: Exploring the New Testament World and Perfect Game, Imperfect Lives, a reflection on the 1950s and Don Larsen’s perfect game in the 1956 World Series.

 As a child, Janet Dawson wrote mysteries in longhand, influenced by her favorite sleuth, Nancy Drew.
 Now Janet writes mysteries about Oakland private eye Jeri Howard.
 Her first book, Kindred Crimes, won the St. Martin’s Press/Private Eye Writers of America contest for Best Private Eye Novel, and was nominated for multiple awards.
 She has written 10 books in the Jeri Howard series, most recently, Bit Player.
 Her short stories include Macavity winner “Voice Mail,” and Shamus nominee “Slayer Statute.”
-Her suspense novel, What You Wish For, will be published Fall 2012.
-She’s working on a train mystery set in 1952, aboard the sleek silver superliner California Zephyr.
-Titled Death Rides the Zephyr, it’s due out in Fall 2013.
+Her suspense novel What You Wish For was published in 2012.
+Death Rides the Zephyr, her train mystery set in 1952 aboard the sleek silver superliner California Zephyr, came out in 2013.
 Janet is an Oklahoma native, brought up in Colorado, and has lived in the Bay Area for over 30 years.
 She’s worked as a former newspaper reporter and Navy journalist, and now works for the University of California.
 Passions include gardening and cats.

 Sara Hoskinson Frommer